esmero/archipelago-documentation/docs/find_and_replace.md

 ## Important Notes & Workflow Recommendations

-!!! note "Important Note & Workflow Recommendation"
+!!! warning "Important Note & Workflow Recommendation"

     The Actions available through Archipelago's Advanced Batch Find and Replace can potentially have repository-wide effects.
 It is strongly recommended that you proceed with caution when executing any of the available Actions.